The safety guide will show you all you need to know to use your printer safely

 Warning!
 The printer is heavy, two people are necessary to perform this step.
 Make sure that the table where the printer is being installed, is close enough.

-1. Turn off and disconnect the BCN3D Sigma.
+1. Turn off and disconnect the BCN3D Epsilon.

-3. Grab it from the upper arches with a partner, pick it up by carrying the weight from your legs, not your back, to prevent injuries. [add image]
+3. Lean the printer backwards, hold it from the side handles with the help of a partner and grab from the front-bottom of the printer.
+Pick the epsilon up by carrying the weight from your legs, and not your back, to prevent injuries.

 Warning!
 Be extra careful when placing the printer on its new location, make sure it is stable in place and no limbs are underneath before putting it down.

-If you need more help about how to use the printer, check our user guide: User guide (BCN3D Sigma)
+If you need more help about how to use the printer, check our user guide: User guide (Epsilon series)